kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/06 - Why vintage tech sometimes beats modern gear/Vinyl.md

 Mostly the same reasons as disposable cameras.
+Even Bandcamp is now selling